mushipeas/summarizr/README.md

     Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==

 Security can be disabled by setting the variable `SECURITY_ENABLED = false`.
-This is not advisable for actual usage, but can be helpful fo ra demo/testing.
+This is not advisable for actual usage, but can be helpful for demo/testing purposes.

 ***

 ## Spring Native Support
-In order to build the native image, the following command can be used:
+In order to build the `native image`, the following command can be used:

-    mvn -Pnative spring-boot:build-image
+    ./mvnw -Pnative spring-boot:build-image

 The image can then be launched with Docker using the following command: